GamesCreed

 As for the students themselves, they will essentially act as party members.
 Unlike in traditional RPGs, where you have to grind if you want your party to get stronger, in Valthirian Arc: Hero School Story 2, you will need to send your students to study if you want to improve their skills and stats.

 However, learning takes energy, and you restore that energy by sending them to the dormitory to rest.
-Now as principal, you will also be able to change what major a student studies towards.
-A major is essentially that character’s class and will change what skills that character can learn.
+Now, as principal, you will also be able to change what major a student studies towards.
+A major is essentially that character’s class and will change what skills the character can learn.

 Valthirian Arc: Hero School Story 2, PC, Review, Screenshots, GamesCreed